 Data shows that new parents are more motivated than ever before to save for their children’s college.
-However, there are a quite a few barriers keeping new parents from doing so.
+However, there are quite a few barriers keeping new parents from doing so.

 Finding the time to sort through all of the savings options is often not feasible for new parents (actually, all parents are usually pretty pressed for time).
-Figuring out how much to save, what account type to save in, what investments to choose – all of that can actually take hours (and hours) of research.
+Figuring out how much to save, what account type to save in, what investments to choose – all of that can take hours of research.

 Not only is creating a game plan difficult for new parents, but finding the extra money left over each month to save can also be a challenge.
 Babies often come with a sharp increase in expenses, a new house payment or cost of remodeling, extra health care costs, daycare costs, and so on.

 For these reasons, it is not uncommon for grandparents to set up and/or contribute to their grandchildren’s college savings accounts.

 Grandparents often have more time, financial resources, and built-up financial knowledge, which makes the college savings decision just a bit easier.
 Not to mention, they are often just as excited (if not more so) about their new grandchild as the parents are about their newborn!

 Grandparents often help parents by setting up college savings funds for their grandchildren

 Grandparents often choose 529 accounts for their grandchildren’s college funds due to their tax benefits.
 However, the question of “whose name should the 529 plan be in?” is an important one.
 Should grandparents set up and own the future grad’s 529 plan, or should the parents?

 Is it better for a parent or grandparent to own a 529 plan?